-- Make sure you acquaint yourself with the route through practice walks, particularly sections where you will be walking in the dark.
+- 1. Make sure you acquaint yourself with the route through practice walks, particularly sections where you will be walking in the dark.
 The trail is clearly marked on the countryside maps of Sai Kung & Clear Water Bay, North East & Central New Territories, and North West New Territories.
 These maps are available at the following Major Map Publications Centres: - 23/F, North Point Government Offices, 333 Java Road, North Point, Hong Kong (Tel.
 2231 3187) - 382 Nathan Road, Yau Ma Tei, Kowloon (Tel.
-2780 0981)

-For the locations of CPs, please refer to P.31-35 or to the Oxfam Trailwalker Google Map on the Oxfam Trailwalker website.
-Always take a map and a compass with you when practising.

-- 2. Start practising NOW!
-Walk at least once a week for a minimum of four to six hours (about 15-25km).
+2780 0981) For the locations of CPs, please refer to P.31-38 or to the Oxfam Trailwalker Google Map on the Oxfam Trailwalker website.
+Always take a map and a compass with you when practising. - 2.
+Due to COVID-19, outdoor activities are not suggested, participants please stay home do more stretching exercise to keep yourself healthy and strong.
+Before and during training sessions, please be aware of the weather, and the health and safety of your teammates.
+Walk at least once a week for a minimum of four to six hours (about 15- 25km).
 Plan a schedule with your teammates and stick to it.
 However, if weather conditions are unfavourable (e.g. rain, thunderstorms, or high temperatures coupled with high humidity) on the day of your training session, you should consider changing the route or even suspending practice.
 Since the rules require that team members stay together along the trail, it is advisable that all members practise walking at a similar speed. - 3.
 You are recommended to increase the distance and / or time of your walks slightly every time you practice.
 All walks should include some hill work and rough cross-country sections.
 Please also bear in mind that a large part of the trail is on concrete paths or roads and so you will also need to train on hard surfaces.
 By the end of the training period, you should be comfortable with walking continuously for 10-11 hours without difficulty. - 4.
 Please make sure you have sufficient food and water with you.
 Dehydration is a real risk and can result in serious injury or even death.
 The intake of appropriate levels of sodium (i.e. salt) is also recommended. - 5.
 As part of your training, choose a weekend to practise night hiking.
 Distance, terrain, and direction can feel very different in the dark, and walking on rough terrain while using a torch is a skill that needs to be practised.
 Predict which sections of the trail you will be walking at night and choose them to practise night hiking. - 6.
-If support members or friends join any of your practices, be sure that they are sufficiently prepared as well to ensure their safety and that they can enjoy the walk. - 7.
-As the event draws near, perhaps prior to the last two weeks before the event, try walking about 8-10 hours over two consecutive days.
+If support members or friends join any of your practices, be sure that they are sufficiently prepared as well to ensure their safety and that they can enjoy the walk. - As the event draws near, perhaps prior to the last two weeks before the event, try walking about 8-10 hours over two consecutive days.
 This will help you get accustomed to walking when you are feeling stiff and tired.
 However, remember to allow your muscles to relax two weeks before the event. - 8.
 For those who want to complete the route with as little discomfort as possible, a short run everyday will serve as additional basic training in strength and fitness. - 9.
 Tired muscles start to stiffen after long rests.
 Shorter, more frequent stops are more advisable during the event. - 10.
 Warm up before you start the event and after subsequent rests.
 This will enhance the flexibility of your body. - 11.
 Letting the slowest teammate set the pace is a good tactic to finish as a whole team.